“The ache for home lives in all of us, the safe place where we can go as we are and not be questioned.” – Maya Angelou

 > > DOWNLOAD this 8-page PROGRAM book > > [DOWNLOAD PROGRAM]

-All 8 semi-finalist videos will be hosted on a high-definition platform for a set span of 2 weeks, during which the public will be free to vote on this page for a later Audience Choice Award.
-A panel of judges will also be voting on more technical criteria to help select 3 finalists.
-All 3 will receive a cash stipend, and be eligible for awards in several categories at our annual award ceremony later in the season.
-So watch the videos, and vote for your favorites (you must vote for 3).
-If you voted twice by accident (or want to change your vote) we will catch it, or you can send us an email if “It’s complicated.”
+All 8 semi-finalist videos were hosted on a high-definition platform for a set span of 15 days, during which the public was free to vote on this page for a later Audience Choice Award.
+A panel of judges were also voting on more technical criteria to help select 2 more finalists.
+All 3 will receive a cash stipend, and national promotion.
+All 8 entries are eligible for awards in several categories at our annual award ceremony later in the season.
+No public comments arrived; but email comments are still welcome via the Contacts page.

 FINAL PRESENTATION for AUDIENCE REMARKS & VOTING, ONLY UNTIL NOV.
 FIRST . . . . . . .